 In the 2019 annual general meeting, our shareholders approved an amendment to the equity-based compensation paid to our directors, such that each member of our board of directors (excluding the chairman) will be granted an annual award of options to purchase 3,340 ordinary shares and 2,220 restricted share units, or, options and restricted share units with an aggregate fair market value of US\$100,000 (with the same ratio of options and restricted share units), the lower of the two.
-Such grant will be purchase 15,850 ordinary shares and 10,550 restricted share units, or, options and restricted share units with an aggregate fair market value of US\$600,000 (with the same ratio of options and restricted share units), the lower of the two.
-Such grant will be made on the date of each annual general meeting at which our chairman is elected or reelected.
+Such grant will be made to each director on the date of each annual general meeting at which such director is elected or reelected.
+Our chairman will be granted an annual award of options to purchase 15,850 ordinary shares and 10,550 restricted share units, or, options and restricted share units with an aggregate fair market value of US\$600,000 (with the same ratio of options and restricted share units), the lower of the two.
+Such grant will be made on the date of each annual general meeting at which such director is elected or reelected.
 The exercise price of each option will be determined pursuant to our equity-based compensation policy and the equity awards will vest annually over a period of four years.

-On June 17, 2019, our shareholders approved our current compensation policy.
+On June 17, 2019, our shareholders approved our current compensation policy, and on June 25, 2020, our shareholders approved an amendment to the compensation policy related to directors and officers liability insurance policy premium.